Numerix-DSP/siglib/README.md

 overviews

 The easiest way to navigate the folders is to use the provided html files, starting with [Welcome.html](./welcome.html).

+## API Changes

+Some function names have been changed an tidied up.
+Functions who's names have changed are listed in siglib_deprecated.h.
+For compatibility with old API function names, this file can be enabled at the end of siglib.h.

 ## License